 Of course, the reality is that most agents are preoccupied with simply landing their first client.
 If you are employed by a sports management agency, you may receive a base salary depending on their prestige and reputation.
 Otherwise, you will only receive a cut of your clients’ playing contracts and/or endorsement deals.

 There are no definitive growth figures available for sports agents, but it’s clear that their prominence and influence in most of the world’s major sports is on the increase.
-Professional athletes – let alone elite, high-profile athletes – represent a miniscule proportion of the world’s working population, so opportunities are relatively scarce.
+Professional athletes – let alone elite, high-profile athletes – represent a minuscule proportion of the world’s working population, so opportunities are relatively scarce.
 If you can get your foot in the door, however, then there is the potential for plenty of money to be made.

 2. Get the Qualifications